iluwatar/java-design-patterns/component/README.md

 ---
 title: Component
-categories: Behavioral
+categories: Structural
 language: en
 tag:
     - Game programming
+    - Decoupling
-- Domain
+    - Modularity
 ---

+## Also known as

+* Entity-Component-System (ECS)
+* Component-Entity-System (CES)
+* Component-Based Architecture (CBA)

 ## Intent

-The component design pattern enables developers to decouple attributes of an objects.
-Essentially allowing a single component to be inheritable by multiple domains/objects without linking the objects to each other.
-In addition to this benefit, the component design pattern allows developer to write maintainable and comprehensible code which is less likely to result in monolithic classes.
+The Component design pattern aims to organize code into reusable, interchangeable components, promoting flexibility and ease of maintenance in game development by allowing entities to be configured with varying behaviors.

 ![Intent](./etc/component.duplication.png "Component Design Pattern")

 ## Explanation

 Real world example
 > Suppose your video game consists of a graphics component and a sound component.
-Including the methods and attributes of both of these features in a single java class can be problematic due to many reasons.
-Firstly, the graphics and sound code can create an extremely long java class which can be hard to maintain.
-Furthermore, graphics components may be written and implemented by a separate team as to the sound contents.
-If both parties work simultaneously on the same java class, this may cause conflicts and major delay.
-Using the component design pattern, the development team is able to create individual component classes for graphics and sound whilst providing the domain/object the reach to both of these attributes.
+Including the methods and attributes
+> of both of these features in a single java class can be problematic due to many reasons.
+Firstly, the graphics and sound
+> code can create an extremely long java class which can be hard to maintain.
+Furthermore, graphics components may be
+> written and implemented by a separate team as to the sound contents.
+If both parties work simultaneously on the same
+> java class, this may cause conflicts and major delay.
+Using the component design pattern, the development team is able
+> to create individual component classes for graphics and sound whilst providing the domain/object the reach to both of
+> these attributes.

 In plain words